Followers

 Tailor Spy

-Alexander Hamilton as aide de camp to General Washington
+Alexander Hamilton as aide-de-camp to General Washington

-The perfect venue for elicitating
+The perfect venue for eliciting

 nuggets from powerful customers

-There is some belief Mulligan reported through the Culper Ring – the Setauket, Long Island-based spy operation made famous by the fictional TV show, TURN.
+As living quarters for well-off men became scarce in occupied (and fire-ravaged) New York, Hercules opened a few rooms in his home to British officers – an excellent way to avoid suspicion, develop leads, cultivate relationships, and elicit intelligence.
+There is some belief that Mulligan reported through the Culper Ring – the Setauket, Long Island-based spy operation made famous by the fictional TV show, TURN.
 And he may have done so.
 The key collector for the ring, Robert Townsend, operated his establishment down the street from Mulligan’s haberdashery.
-But Hercules used other channels as well.
-In fact, Washington’s key intelligence officer and spymaster of the Culper Ring, Major Benjamin Tallmadge once queried the commander in chief as to Mulligan’s status and activities.
-He was concerned Mulligan's activities might pose a threat to his ring.
-He would not have made the query if Mulligan was one of his assets.
+However, Hercules used other channels as well.
+In fact, Washington’s key intelligence officer and spymaster of the Culper Ring, Major Benjamin Tallmadge, once queried the commander in chief about Mulligan’s status and activities.
+He was concerned that Mulligan's activities might pose a threat to his ring.
+He would not have made the inquiry if Mulligan was one of his assets.

 Major Benjamin Tallmadge